Random band matrices in the delocalized phase, III: Averaging fluctuations: Introduction

-The purpose of this paper is two-fold.
-First, we shall prove a precise fluctuation averaging estimate on certain average of polynomials of the resolvent entries, which is used in \cite{PartII} to establish the local law for the generalized resolvent of 1D random band matrices $H$.
-Second, using the fluctuation averaging estimate, we shall give a self-contained proof for the weak delocalization of random band matrices in dimensions $d\ge2$ under the assumption $W\gg N^{\frac{2}{d+2}}$.
+The purpose of this paper is two-fold. {First, we will complete the proof of the strong delocalization and bulk universality for 1D random band matrices under the condition $W\gg N^{3/4}$ together with \cite{PartI, PartII}.
+This is also the main goal of this series of papers; see Section \ref{sec relation} below for more detailed discussions.
+More precisely, in this paper we will develop a novel graphical scheme for the fluctuation averaging estimates on the generalized resolvents to complete the proof of local law in \cite{PartII} under $W\gg N^{3/4}$, which is further used in \cite{PartI} for the proofs of the main results.} Second, using the same fluctuation averaging estimate, we shall give a self-contained proof for the weak delocalization of random band matrices in dimensions $d\ge2$ under the assumption $W\gg N^{\frac{2}{d+2}}$.
 This kind of weak delocalization of bulk eigenvectors was proved under the assumptions $W\gg N^{\frac{6}{d+6}}$ in \cite{ErdKno2013,ErdKno2011}, $W\gg N^{\frac{d+2}{2d+2}}$ in \cite{delocal}, and $W\gg N^{\frac{d+1}{2d+1}}$ in \cite{HeMa2018}.
 (In \cite{delocal}, the authors claimed they can prove the weak delocalization under the condition $W\gg N^{\frac{4}{d+4}}$, which turns out to be wrong as pointed out in \cite{HeMa2018}.)
-One can see that our results strictly improve these previous result.
-Moreover, the exponent is closer to being sharp ($W_c=\OO(N^0)$ for $d\ge 3$) when $d$ increases.
-We remark that our proof can be also applied to 1D band matrix and gives a weak delocalization of the eigenvectors under $W\gg N^{\frac{3}{4}}$, however it is strictly weaker than the result in \cite{PartI}, where the {\it strong} delocalization of the bulk eigenvectors was proved under the same assumption.
+One can see that our results strictly improve these previous {results}.
+Moreover, {as observed in \cite{ErdKno2013,ErdKno2011} the exponent $(d/6+1)^{-1}$ is closer to being sharp ($W_c=\OO(N^0)$ for $d\ge 3$) when $d$ increases, while our result improves the coefficient $1/6$ to $1/2$.} We remark that our proof can be also applied to 1D band matrix and gives a weak delocalization of the eigenvectors under $W\gg N^{\frac{3}{4}}$, however it is strictly weaker than the result in \cite{PartI}, where the {\it strong} delocalization of the bulk eigenvectors was proved under the same assumption.